openshift/enhancements/enhancements/automated-service-ca-rotation.md

     bridge trust between an unrefreshed server (serving with a cert generated from the previous CA) and a refreshed client (validating trust with the new CA bundle).
+  - If the expiry of the current CA is less than 6 months, the new intermediate certificate should be set to expire 6 months from the time of rotation to ensure that refreshed clients will be able to trust unrefreshed servers for that minimum duration.

 - Compare the `AuthorityKeyId` of a serving cert with the `SubjectKeyId` of the current CA to determine whether the serving cert was issued by the current CA.